All Blacks Jersey + Rugby Kit

-Some rugby shirts need no introduction.
+Some rugby jerseys need no introduction.
 It is infamous within the sport.
 A symbol of the total dominance the All Blacks have over the sport both on the field and commercially.

 As a team, they are unmatched, a 77% winning record in test matches plus they hold the joint record for longest winning streak of 17 matches alongside England.
 They also hold the record for the longest period ranked as the number 1 nation globally.
 In fact they have been ranked number 1 for longer than the rest of the world combined!!